antaresproject/docs/docs/modules_development/migrations.md

 [TOC]

+## Introduction

+Migrations are files containing scripts to create database schema which your module will use.
+It is launched while module starts to install or uninstall.
+Every module which use database to deliver its own functionality should define tables schema in those files.
+In case when functionality requires default data in database after installation, there is a different type of migration called seed.
+Antares uses [Laravel migrations](https://laravel.com/docs/5.4/migrations) as default base.

 ## Basic Migration File

 The migration files do not need to be a part of a component if the component does not require